matesh/mqttk/README.md

 ```
 command.
 This will leave a console window, which might provide additional debug information when something goes tits up.

 # Using the app
-## Main features
+## Features
-Currently the app allows to configure multiple connection profiles.
+MQTTk allows configuration of multiple connection profiles.
 Once configured, the brokers
-can be connected to and you can subscribe to topics.
+can be connected to, and you can subscribe to topics.
 Incoming messages are shown in time, their colour
-can be changed and selected messages payloads displayed.
+can be changed and selected message's payloads displayed.
 There are currently 3 decoders, plain text, json
 pretty formatter and hex decoder to analyse message data.

-You can also publish, save message templates and one-click publish them.
+You can also publish messages, save message templates and one-click publish them.
 You can send messages with
-any QoS and retained as well.
+any QoS and retained messages as well.

+So far, I added the most useful message decoding features: JSON pretty formatter and hex decoders.

+If you used MQTT.fx in the past, MQTTk will try to find and import your config.
+The connection profiles,
+subscribe and publish history will be imported, as well as the saved message templates.

 There is a built-in log feature to show any exceptions/debug information, let me know if you see something
 unusual there.